Tennessee Sports Betting: 11 Best Legal Betting Sites in 2023

 Odds explained

 Tennessee sportsbooks use American Odds as the default option.
 Favorites are shown with a minus (-) sign and tell you the amount you have to wager in order to win $100.
-For example, -120 odds indicate $120 needs to be wagered in order to take home $100 in profit.
+For example, if the Nashville Predators have -120 odds, $120 needs to be wagered to take home $100 in profit.

 A plus (+) sign is used to determine the underdog.
 This line shows you the amount you’ll win when placing a $100 bet.
-For example, +180 odds indicate you’d take home $180 in profit when placing a wager of $100.
-When you bet on an underdog, you are less likely to win — but receive a more favorable betting line.
+If the Predators face a tough opponent and have +180 odds, you’d take home $180 in profit when placing a wager of $100.
+You are less likely to win wagering on an underdog — but receive a more favorable betting line and potentially a bigger payout.

 What you can't bet on in Tennessee